 Effective modelling involves:

 Without explicit modelling, learners build their own basic ideas.
-Learners often think heat is a fluid (caloric) and electricity depletes.
-They might also see atoms as tiny, uniform balls (Johnson & Papageorgiou, 2024).
-Explicit teaching of models replaces these misconceptions (Gilbert, 2004; Clement, 2000).
+They may think heat is a fluid, electricity is used up or atoms are tiny uniform balls.
+Explicit teaching of models, analogies and their limits helps replace these misconceptions with more scientific explanations (Gilbert, 2004; Clement, 2000).

 Practical Work: When It Works and When It Doesn't